 The spirit of African Nova Scotia is shared in communities across our province and there are many ways in which you can experience it, including a road trip.

-The centre will also feature costumes from the BET and CBC-produced The Book of Negroes miniseries, which was filmed in locations in Africa and Nova Scotia in 2014, including Shelburne, Lunenburg, Cole Harbour/Dartmouth, and the Fortress of Louisbourg National Historic Site.
+The centre will also feature costumes from the BET and CBC-produced The Book of Negroes miniseries, which was filmed in Africa and Nova Scotia in 2014, including Shelburne, Lunenburg, Cole Harbour/Dartmouth, and the Fortress of Louisbourg National Historic Site.

-Visitors can also discover more about historic and modern-day African Nova Scotia at places like the Africville Museum in Halifax, which tells a universal story of resiliency and spirit, and the Black Cultural Centre for Nova Scotia, located in Cherry Brook, near Dartmouth.
+Visitors can also discover more about historic and modern-day African Nova Scotia at the Africville Museum in Halifax, which tells a universal story of resiliency and spirit, and the Black Cultural Centre for Nova Scotia, located in Cherry Brook, near Dartmouth.
 Through exhibits and presentations, visitors can discover the challenges and celebrate the triumphs of our proud African Nova Scotian communities.

 To learn more about Nova Scotia's African founding culture, visit the African Nova Scotian Affairs (ANSA) website.
-You can also check out our festivals and events page for more on what’s happening in African Nova Scotian communities throughout our province.